 Today the Association has over 1,000 members worldwide including prominent industrial relations scholars and practitioners and national associations in 34 countries.

 An ILERA World Congress is convened every 3 years, where professionals interested in all aspects of labour and employment relations meet to share ideas about new developments, ideas and practices in the field.
-This year the 16th Ilera World Congress took place in Philadelphia, USA from 2 to 5 July.
-The general theme of the Congress was "Beyond Borders: Governance of Work in the Global Economy".
-The papers presented at the Congress and the rapporteur reports have been published.
-The next ILERA World Congress will take place in Cape Town, South Africa in 2015.
+The next ILERA World Congress will take place in Cape Town, South Africa from 7 to 11 September 2015.

 New to ILERA is the Luis Aparicio Prize.
 Luis Aparicio Valdez was ILERA’s President during 2003-2006 and in this role was the host of the 10th World Congress in Lima in 2006.
 Sadly, he became quite ill during 2006 as he battled a series of ailments including cancer.
 Despite this, Luis Aparicio led a team of dedicated colleagues who staged a very successful Congress.
 He passed away shortly after the 6th Regional Congress of the Americas held in Buenos Aires, Argentina in September 2008.
 The family of Luis Aparicio, his friends and colleagues have established the Luis Aparicio Prize to honour his contributions to ILERA and to the practice, study and teaching of labour and industrial relations.
 On the occasion of the 16th World Congress, Philadelphia, USA, the first Luis Aparicio Prize was awarded to Dr. Mark Anner of the Pennsylvania State University.
 The selection committee decided to reward Dr. Mark Anner for his research on labour reponses to globalization in the auto and apparel industries, corporate social responsibility and labour law reform and enforcement in Latin America.